Paramount Unified Community Day

 The percentage of students achieving proficiency in math is <50% (which is higher than the California state average of 40%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is <50% (which is lower than the California state average of 51%) for the 2018-19 school year.

-The teacher population of 4 teachers has stayed relatively flat over five school years.
+The teacher population of 3 teachers has declined by 25% over five school years.

 Total Classroom Teachers